 Like the feeling of the open road?
-Taking a road trip can be a great way to see America and step away from your everyday life.
+Taking a road trip can be a great way to see America and step away from your everyday life, especially during the summer.
 I’ve picked out three particularly awesome road trips.
 These are driving adventures that combine great scenery with wildlife viewing, history and local culture, so pop in your favorite tunes and get ready to drive with my best US Road Trips.

 The Seward Highway has been called one of America’s Most Scenic Drives.
 It stretches from Anchorage to Seward and passes by glacier fed lakes, snow capped mountains and dense evergreen forests.
 The scenery is truly spectacular, especially in the summer–– prime driving time and when the wild flowers are in full bloom.

 The road from Seward to Anchorage is 127 miles, so while you could make it in under three hours, I recommend at least a half a day.
 That way you can travel at your own pace and make stops, perhaps to stretch your legs with a hike or spot wildlife, especially if those gymnastic Seward highway sheep are out scaling the mountainsides.

 You might want to budget some extra time into your trip to Utah to enjoy a scenic drive.
 Utah’s a big state with a lot to see.
 Highway 12 is a must and one of the more scenic roads in the United States.

 If you like national parks, you’ll definitely want to add Highway 12 to your road trip bucket list.
 Spanning more than 120 miles through rugged Southern Utah, this all American road serves up stunning and diverse landscapes, starting at Bryce Canyon National Park.
 You’ll definitely want to get out of your vehicle here to hike, horseback ride or just photograph Bryce’s striking rock formations, called hoodoos.